bkuhn/talks/IPO-2012/ipo.markdown

 + Nearly all GPL violations are by for-profit companies.

-+ They absolutely increase their profits by failing to comply &hellip;
++ Violators absolutely increase their profits by failing to comply &hellip;
      + &hellip; just like truckers who deliver faster by speeding.

 + Both *undercut* those who comply.